Ko Phaluai

 Ko Phaluai (เกาะพะลวย, /th/; also spelled Koh Phaluai or Koh Paluay) is the biggest island in the Mu Ko Ang Thong island group.
-It is inhabited by sea-gypsies who still earn a living from fishing.
+It is inhabited by sailors who still earn a living from fishing.

 Details

 It is where the capital village of the island chain (Ban Ao Sam) lies.

 The Islands size is 19.1 km^{2} and has a population of 500.

 Together with a small portion of land on Ko Samui Island where the town of Bang Makham lies, The Mu Ko Ang Thong islands are part of Ang Thong Subdistrict of Ko Samui District, Surat Thani.

 Tourism

 The island is still very new to tourism.
-There are very few tourists on the island.
-There are few accommodations as well.
-There are few home stays and resorts.
+There are a few home stays and resorts.
 One of the most famous resort is Angthong Beach Resort.

-There are many activities tourists can do on the island: